Jenkins has a nice built in SSH client that can be used to set up a agent connection… I know because I wrote it.

 It's rough and still only beta quality, but as switching back to the existing launcher is easy, if you are a Jenkins Enterprise you may want to give it a try… especially if you have lots of agents.

 My initial testing indicates that:

-- Does not fall back to SCP for copying the slave jar file if the SSH Server does not support SFTP
+Does not fall back to SCP for copying the agent jar file if the SSH Server does not support SFTP

 The configuration options are mostly the same: